Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$

 \subsection{Construction}

-In \fullref{Subsections}{subsec:leftmult} and \ref{subsec:rightmult}, we studied the rewriting that occurs when a highest-weight normal form word is left- or right-multiplied by a generator.
+In \fullref{Subsections}{subsec:leftmult} and \ref{subsec:rightmult}, we studied the rewriting that occurs when a normal form word is left- or right-multiplied by a generator.
 We now turn to building biautomatic structures for the plactic monoids of each type.
-The strategy is to show that the same kind of rewriting occurs when a normal form word, not necessarily of highest weight, is left- or right-multiplied by a generator, and thus that such rewriting can be carried out by a two-tape automaton.
+Most of the work has been done; all that remains is to put together the pieces.

 \begin{theorem} The plactic monoids $\Pl(A_n)$, $\Pl(B_n)$, $\Pl(C_n)$, $\Pl(D_n)$, and $\Pl(G_2)$ are biautomatic. \end{theorem}